 Led Zeppelin’s single “Whole Lotta Love” reached #4 on the U.S. singles chart on this day in 1970.
-What was the flip side of the 7” vinyl single?
+What song was used on the flip side of the 7” record?

 Answer: Livin’ Lovin’ Maid

 Here’s the rest of today’s Rock N’ Roll Diary!

 - 1970: The song “Whole Lotta Love” by Led Zeppelin peaked at #4 on the charts.

 - 1979: The Clash began its first U.S. tour.

 - 1982: The Doobie Brothers split up, promising to reform for a farewell tour.

 - 1988: Bruce Springsteen showed up to play a benefit in 1998 for a Long Branch, New Jersey policeman killed in the line of duty.
 The 3 1/2 hour jam was held in a small shore theater and featured Bruce, Southside Johnny, Little Steven and most of the E-Street Band.

 - 2004: Steven Tyler, Joe Perry and Sammy Hagar were among the rockers who participated in “Toby Keith’s Shock N’ Y’all Superbowl party,” which was featured on the CMT network!